aspose-total/Aspose.Total-Products/total/en/cpp/conversion/powerpoint-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to TSV via C++ or Online App" h2="POWERPOINT  to TSV File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PowerPoint file to TSV (Tab Separated Values) is a useful way to store and share data.
+TSV is a plain text format that is easy to read and share, and is supported by many applications.
+It is also a great way to store data in a database or spreadsheet.

+<h2>How Aspose.Total Helps for PowerPoint to TSV Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to easily convert PowerPoint files to TSV within C++ applications.
+It consists of two components: Aspose.Slides for C++ and Aspose.Cells for C++.

+Aspose.Slides for C++ is a powerful PowerPoint manipulation API that enables developers to export PowerPoint presentations to HTML.
+This API supports a wide range of features, including text formatting, shapes, images, and more.

+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to convert HTML to TSV.
+This API supports a wide range of features, including formatting, formulas, charts, and more.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POWERPOINT file to TSV within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for C++, developers can easily convert PowerPoint files to TSV within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, developers can export PowerPoint to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}